henrikmottus/parcel-manager/README.md

 6. Run *dotnet ef database update --startup-project .\src\ParcelManager.API\ --project .\src\ParcelManager.Infrastructure\*
 7. Start the application
   7.1.
 In Visual Studio, make sure the startup project is set as ParcelManager.API, then press F5 7.2.
-In VS Code, it should be enough to allow VS Code to setup the configuration, then press F5.
+In VS Code, it should be enough to press F5 when a .cs file in ParcelManager.API is opened, and accept the prompt.